msupply-foundation/conforma-server/documentation/New-Server-Instance.md

 Steps to create new server:

 - Have new server running on Openstack
+- Open ports 50000 and 50001 for public
-- Add the BW entry "Angola Conforma Server"
+- Add the BW entry "<Country> Conforma Server" and with the public address to be used for Conforma app - to be edited by the end of this setup (here only for referênce)
 - After provided with public key, access via terminal using ssh
 - Installed Docker engine as instructed here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04
 - Logged in to docker hub (terminal `docker login`) as msupplyfoundation user